 Happy Independence Day!

 "Why should I trade one tyrant 3000 miles away for 3000 tyrants one mile away?
-An elected legislature can trample a man's rights as easily as a king can."Which EVERY legislature, FEDERAL, State and Local has done and for so many this state of affairs is becoming intolerable.
+An elected legislature can trample a man's rights as easily as a king can."Which EVERY legislature, FEDERAL, State and Local has done and for so many this state of affairs IS intolerable!
 Quite frankly, simply reading the Declaration of Independence is an exercise in pure anger today.

 Yes, I had paraphrased in modern English the Facts set forth in the Declaration of Independence and used examples that were recent in our history with each one- which is not hard to do.